ccamel/awesome-ccamel/README.md

 - [VolkovLabs/business-text](https://github.com/VolkovLabs/business-text) - The Business Text panel plugin allows you to construct a text visualization template from the values of a dataset returned by a data source query.
 - [Zehelein/pg-transactional-outbox](https://github.com/Zehelein/pg-transactional-outbox) - A library to implement the transactional outbox pattern for PostgreSQL, a message broker or event stream, and TypeScript.
 - [Zondax/ledger-cosmos-js](https://github.com/Zondax/ledger-cosmos-js) -
-- [a2aproject/A2A](https://github.com/a2aproject/A2A) - An open protocol enabling communication and interoperability between opaque agentic applications.
 - [abirismyname/create-discussion](https://github.com/abirismyname/create-discussion) - Create a new GitHub Discussion with GitHub Actions
 - [actions/add-to-project](https://github.com/actions/add-to-project) - Automate adding issues and pull requests to GitHub projects
 - [actions/attest](https://github.com/actions/attest) - Action for generating attestations for workflow artifacts